-3.2 million lives lost annually.
+3.2 million lives lost due to cooking

 You can change that.